Meroë Head: Kushite raids

 The wall paintings of temple M292 may support this hypothesis.
-Although the frescoes of temple M292 now are faded completely, the scene can be reconstructed based on Garstang’s German assistant Shliephack’s series of watercolor drawings.
+Although the frescoes of temple M292 now are faded completely, the scene can be reconstructed based on Garstang’s German assistant Shliephack’s series of watercolour drawings.
 On the east wall were two enthroned figures, of which the footstool depicted with a number of bound prisoners of foreign race.
 This may indicate that this building used to serve as a victory shrine.
-The earliest evidence of a foot graffiti proves that the Meroitic temple served throughout history as a pilgrimage center.
-The fact that these temples attract visitors indicates that everyone who enters the temple is welcome to step on Augustus’ head buried under the doorstep, symbolizing Meroe’s triumph over the emperor.
+The earliest evidence of a foot graffiti proves that the Meroitic temple served throughout history as a pilgrimage centre.
+The fact that these temples attract visitors indicates that everyone who enters the temple is welcome to step on Augustus's head buried under the doorstep, symbolising Meroë's triumph over the emperor.

 Other theories

 There are several other theories regarding the origins of the Meroë Head.
 One suggested scenario states that the statue from which the head originates was given to the Meroites as a gift from Gallus.
 This, however, is quite unlikely because Gallus was more keen to place portraiture of himself in Egypt rather than that of Augustus.
 A second scenario states that the head once belonged to a statue located in the Roman fort, Qasr Ibrim.
 A specific podium in the fort has been pointed out as the potential spot where the statue once stood.
 This theory has since been disproved due to radio carbon dating and architectural grounds suggesting the podium is from the Ptolemaic period.